jdmonaco/cv/cv-web.md

 ### Talks

+- “Computational Approaches to the Neural Dynamics of Time, Memory, and Behavior.“ *Invited Talk*.
+Department of Neuroscience, Medical Discovery Team for Optical Imaging, University of Minnesota, Minneapolis, MN.
+May 18, 2020
 - “Computational Mechanisms of Memory: Linking Behavior, Space, & Time.“ *Invited Talk*.
 Department of Psychology, University of Nevada, Las Vegas, NV.
     February 24, 2020